OpenGene/fastp/README.md

 * `-3, --cut_by_quality3`              move a sliding window from tail (3') to front, drop the bases in the window if its mean quality is below cut_mean_quality, stop otherwise.
 Default is disabled.
 The trailing N bases are also trimmed.
 * `--cut_by_quality_aggressive`        move a sliding window from front to tail, if meet one window with mean quality below cut_mean_quality, drop the bases in this window and the rest, and stop.
 This is similar as the Trimmomatic `SLIDINGWINDOW` method.

-WARNING: all these three operations will interfere deduplication for SE data, and `--cut_by_quality5` will also interfere deduplication for PE data.
+***WARNING: all these three operations will interfere deduplication for SE data, and `--cut_by_quality5` will also interfere deduplication for PE data.
+The deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.***

 If `--cut_by_quality_aggressive` is enabled, then there is no need to enable `--cut_by_quality3`, since the former is more aggressive.
 If `--cut_by_quality_aggressive` is enabled together with `--cut_by_quality5`, `--cut_by_quality5` will be performed first before `--cut_by_quality_aggressive` to avoid dropping whole reads due to the low quality starting bases.

-Please be noted that `--cut_by_quality5` will interfere deduplication for both PE/SE data, and `--cut_by_quality3` will interfere deduplication for SE data, since the deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.

 The size of sliding window can be specified with `-W, --cut_window_size`, and the mean quality requirement can be specified with `-M, --cut_mean_quality `.